gcalvarez93/task-manager/README.md

 # Task Manager

-A board-based task management app built as part of the [CastroDev](https://castrodev.com) portfolio.
+A board-based task management app.
 Organise your work into custom boards, track tasks by priority and status, and stay on top of everything — with full dark mode support.

 ---